Dobnak shines in homecoming, Twins top reeling Pirates 5-2

-PITTSBURGH (AP) — Minnesota’s Randy Dobnak dominated in his homecoming, allowing three hits in six innings as the streaking Twins topped the reeling Pittsburgh Pirates 5-2 on Wednesday night.
+Maybe it’s fitting considering how quickly Dobnak’s career has evolved.
+He ended up playing in an independent league after no one selected him in the 2017 draft.
+The Twins took a flyer on his later that summer.
+Three years later he’s one of the reasons Minnesota is 10-2, tied for the best start in franchise history.

-Dobnak, who grew up a half-hour south of PNC Park in the Pittsburgh suburb of South Park, didn’t walk a batter and struck out just one.
-The 25-year-old relied on a heavy fastball the Pirates pounded into the ground.
-Pittsburgh managed just four balls out of the infield against Dobnak, who dropped his ERA to 0.60.
+“He put on a show for all the friends and family,” Twins manager Rocco Baldelli said.

-Marwin Gonzalez went 2 for 4 with two RBIs for the Twins.
+Marwin Gonzalez went 2 for 4 with two RBIs for Minnesota.
 Max Kepler gave Minnesota some breathing room in the ninth with a three-run home run off Pirates’ reliever Dovydas Neverauskas.

 Pittsburgh’s Trevor Williams (0-3) became the first Pirate this season to pitch seven innings.
 Williams allowed just one run, a flare to left field by Gonzalez in the second that scored Jake Cave.
 The ball was initially ruled foul, but that was overturned by replay, with Cave being awarded home because he was well past third by the time the ball fell in.